logicly-au/pmhc-mds.com/_source/_posts/2017-10-25-Update-to-the-PMHC-MDS-v-0-17-2.md

 We are pleased to announce that PMHC MDS Update v0.17.2 was released on October 25, 2017.

-The following feature have been implemented:
+The following features have been implemented:

 * Deletion of records via both the data entry interface and uploads.